wxs/cherylhsu.ca/content/post/2020-12-08-the-arts-of-living-and-dying-in-damaged-bodies.md

 The beatings we put each other through is what my kin called the **purity test**: “Prove that you are good, that you are pure.
 If you pass this test, you’re on the “good” side.”

-There is satisfaction in knowing who the “bad guys” are  in the oppressor-oppressed dynamic -- when we empower ourselves through collective solidarity (the “good”!) to call out the enemy, retributive justice can finally prevail, vengeance can be deliciously served (This is why I enjoy Park Chan-wook films or the occasional Tarantino movie) But what happens when the “bad guys” are also part of me, existing within the complex ecology (or [family system](https://www.goodtherapy.org/learn-about-therapy/types/family-systems-therapy)) of my selfhood?
+There is satisfaction in knowing who the “bad guys” are  in the oppressor-oppressed dynamic -- when we empower ourselves through collective solidarity (the “good”!) to call out the enemy, retributive justice can finally prevail, vengeance can be deliciously served.
+But what happens when the “bad guys” are also part of me, existing within the complex ecology (or [family system](https://www.goodtherapy.org/learn-about-therapy/types/family-systems-therapy)) of my selfhood?

 **Shame.** The kind of suffocating, festering, shame that doesn’t allow me to heal, because I don’t deserve healing.
 Shame that tells me, “I am bad”, rather than “I did something bad.”